Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 # Heating-Shell-for-Box-turtle
-Controllable heater for box turtle enclosure using your printer with macros for automatic maintaining humidity or to keep dry your filament
+Controllable heater for box turtle enclosure using your printer with macros for automatic maintain humidity or to keep dry your filament
 ***
 Cool Functions
 ***